marxin/texi2rst-generated/sphinx/gcc/known-causes-of-trouble-with-gcc/common-misunderstandings-with-gnu-c.rst

 does not conform to the standard: :command:`g++` reports as undefined symbols any static data members that lack definitions.

+.. index:: base class members, two-stage name lookup, dependent name lookup

 .. _name-lookup:

-.. index:: base class members

-.. index:: two-stage name lookup

-.. index:: dependent name lookup

 Name Lookup, Templates, and Accessing Members of Base Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^